s-ccs/s-ccs.github.io/philosophy.md

 # LAB Philosophy

-A lab philosophy defines it's **values** and to some degree, it's **rules**.
-The set of following points is an ongoing discussion - as a lab evolves, it's culture evolves and adapts to the needs and cultures of the members defining it.
+The philosophy of a lab defines its **values**, and to some degree, its **rules**.
+The set of following points is an ongoing discussion - as a lab evolves, its culture evolves and adapts to the needs and cultures of the members defining it.

 ## Core Values
 1. Be **kind**.